KerimKochekov/Simulated_Annealing/README.md

 where *path* is the ordered list of cities to visit, dist is the function that computes path distance.
 The main trick to solve traveling salesman with SA is to pick a proper proposal distribution.
 The common proposal policy for this problem is the following:
 1. Pick two cities in the path;
 2. Exchange their positions in the path;
-3. Return the new proposed path.
+3. Return to the new proposed path.
+- ``algorithm/SA_algorithm.py``: You can find my implemented SA algorithm for TSP here.

 # Algorithm
 1. Sample initial $x_0$, set time step t = 0;
-2. Set initial temperature T. To avoid problems with numerical overflow when calculating the exponent, set the temperature comparable with the initial value of the system’s energy;
+2. Set initial temperature T. To avoid problems with numerical overflow when calculating the exponent, set the temperature compared with the initial value of the system’s energy;
 3. Generate $x′$ from $g(x′|x_t)$.
 For continuous problems, the common solution is to use the normal distribution;
 4. Calculate acceptance ratio $α = \frac{p∗(x')}{p∗(x_t)}$;
 5. Generate $u ∼ U(0,1)$.
 If $u ≤ α$, accept the new state $x_{t+1} = x′$, otherwise propagate the old state.
 Pass x_{t+1} to the output of the sampler;